Community mourning tragic deaths of 4 Mass. family members killed in Florida crash

 Julie Smith, 41, her 5-year-old daughter, Scarlett, both of Whitman, and her 76-year-old mother, Josephine Fay, of South Weymouth, succumbed to their injuries after a truck rear-ended their rental van on State Road 429 in Kissimmee, Florida on Tuesday evening, causing it to roll over right when traffic was starting to slow down, according to Florida Highway Patrol Lt.
 Kim Montes.

-Smith’s 11-year-old son, Jackson, was found unresponsive and later died at Arnold Palmer Hospital.
+Smith’s 11-year-old son, Jaxson, was found unresponsive and later died at Arnold Palmer Hospital.

 “We don’t know why this truck didn’t stop yet but clearly that truck is at fault for rear-ending the van and we just got to sort everything else out,” Montes said.